 They refer to “the European General Data Protection Regulation (GDPR) that took effect in May 2018 and includes increased privacy and security requirements for companies that receive or process personal data of residents of Europe.
 As a result, we have implemented measures to comply with these requirements, including, among other things, documenting our data processing activities and informing users about how we use their personal data.
 We also obtain consent and/or offer new controls to existing and new users in Europe before processing data for certain aspects of our services and products.
 In addition, the GDPR requires submission of personal data breach notifications to our designated European privacy regulator.
 The GDPR also includes significant penalties for non-compliance with any of several requirements of the regulation.”

 According to their 10-K, most of their coaches and guides do not have extensive training or certification in nutrition, diet or health fields beyond the training they receive from them.

 Not all of their customers are satisfied.
 Complaints in videos can be found here.

-With headquarters in El Segundo, California, BeachBody is listed on NASDAQ (BODY).
-As of March 8, 2023, insiders still hold more than two hold more than 14 percent of the shares.
-There may be a dispute with a certain class of shareholders about the back-door listing in 2021.
-They reported almost 700 million in sales in 2022, 2 million online customers (average $150 per year revenue each and current price of $120 per year), and .2 million “nutrition” customers for their supplements.
-Sales are declining, but they claim 96% retention of online customers.
+In their 2022 report to stockholders, they reported 692 million in sales in 2022, about 2 million online customers (average $150 per year revenue each and current price of $120 per year), and .2 million “nutrition” customers for their supplements.
+Sales and subscribers are declining, but they claimed 96% retention of online customers in 2022.
 They have been in business since 1998.
-They listed on the stock exchange in 2021 via the back door.
 They claim to have 120 programs and 8,500 videos.

 Recently, they are starting to downplay their message about a “beach body” and to emphasize health and fitness, similarly to Weight Watchers.
 No doubt this corresponds to the demand.